bcgov/sso-requests-actions/README.md

 - This repository adds `node_modules` directory intentionally to include any package dependencies required to run the actions.
 - see https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action#commit-tag-and-push-your-action-to-github

+## Creating a new release

+Changes to the actions need to be published in a release before they can be used by other repos.
+To do this commit the changes locally and run

+`make release`

+At the root of project.
+This will create a new tag in the sso-request-actions repo that other projects can tag.